Denis Eugène Robert

 The multi-disciplinary artist Denis Eugène Robert divides his time between Paris and Montréal.

-In 1971, his first venture as a designer brought him great success with the creation of 2 x 3,
+In 1971, his first venture as a designer brought him great success with the creation of 2 x 3, the first gallery-boutique exclusively dedicated to design objects in Montréal.

 In 1973, he met Canadian architect Ernest Cormier in his prestigious Art Deco house, which he saved by having it classified as a historical monument, then proceeded with its restoration.